KyruCabading/internationalization-example/README.md

 ```

 - We also need to agree on a **scalable id structure** because IDs don't nest within intl... using an id of `home` in the homepage announcement... then later using `home` somewhere in the navbar will generate conflicting ids when swapping out strings to a different locale. [#550](https://github.com/formatjs/react-intl/issues/550) Could be something like `component/section.userDefinedString` `addAccount.addAccount` for "Add Account". and `buttons.cancel` for "Cancel".

+## Language Selection
+We should consider the several points for language selection
+- Browser Language Detection
+- App State
+- Cookies
+- Page URL parameters (website.com?lang=en)

+One implementation can be that cookies will be the primary way to persist the language selected with prioritization in this order

+- Cookie
+- App State
+- Page URL parameters
+- Browser Language

+Without cookie, app state, or page URL parameters, we will use browser language (Ex.
+First time the user visits the site)...
+When the browser language is detected, we set that to our cookie, and use page state/ page url to update that cookie.
+The Cookie will be the source of truth for our language selection.